1. Home

 Prevention and Treatment of Sarcopenia

-Many measures exist to pre-empt and manage it, depending on its root causes and symptom severity.
+Depending on its root causes and symptom severity, many measures exist to pre-empt and manage it.
 The golden ticket, however, is exercise—particularly resistance training.
 Additional options might encompass medications, dietary boosters, and hormonal treatments.

 Exercise: Your Ally Against Sarcopenia